 The potential and the role of energy storage for PV and future energy development Incentives from supporting policies, such as feed-in-tariff and net-metering, will gradually phase out with rapid increase installation decreasing cost of PV modules and the PV intermittency problem.

 Energy storage is a potential substitute for, or complement to, almost every aspect of a power system, including generation, transmission, and demand flexibility.
-Storage should be co-optimized with clean generation, transmission systems, and strategies to reward consumers for making their electricity use more flexible. .
-Goals that aim for zero emissions are more complex and expensive than NetZero goals that use negative emissions technologies to achieve a reduction of 100%.
-The pursuit of a zero, rather than net-zero, goal for the. .
-The need to co-optimize storage with other elements of the electricity system, coupled with uncertain climate change impacts on demand and supply, necessitate advances in analytical tools to. .
-The intermittency of wind and solar generation and the goal of decarbonizing other sectors through electrification increase the benefit of adopting pricing and load management options that reward all consumers for shifting. .
+Storage should be co-optimized with clean generation, transmission systems, and strategies to reward consumers for making their electricity use more. .
+Goals that aim for zero emissions are more complex and expensive than NetZero goals that use negative emissions technologies to achieve a. .
+The need to co-optimize storage with other elements of the electricity system, coupled with uncertain climate change impacts on demand and supply, necessitate advances in analytical tools to reliably and efficiently plan, operate, and. .
+The intermittency of wind and solar generation and the goal of decarbonizing other sectors through electrification increase the benefit of adopting pricing and load management. .
 Lithium-ion batteries are being widely deployed in vehicles, consumer electronics, and more recently, in electricity storage systems.
 These batteries have, and will. [pdf]

 Throughout this concise review, we examine energy storage technologies role in driving innovation in mechanical, electrical, chemical, and thermal systems with a focus on their methods, objectives, novelties, and major findings.
 As a result of a comprehensive analysis, this report identifies gaps and proposes strategies to address them.